incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 ```

-### It is always quite a sight to see all green
+### All Green - quite a wonderful sight!

-I was so immersed into conversing with rspec to develop this code, I felt like I was a part of a play, playing a character and that the play is being observed, and I am responding only when there is a cue and refrained to when there is no cue as I may mislead them observers if I take any decision without the cue from the rspec.
+I was so immersed in conversing with rspec while developing this application that I kind of got distanced from reality.
+I felt like I’d embodied this character in a play that was being watched and I was to only act out my lines on cue lest I’d mislead the audience.
+Rspec called the shots here!

-In this manner I finished the assignment and gave it to the client.
+And there you have it, folks!
+I finally ended up finishing the assignment and got it ready to be handed over to the client!
-I had two days to go for a visit around the place.
+With a couple of days left of my stay, I started out on my journey exploring the unknown!
-As I was watching a tomb my instinctive thoughts about the plausible errors in my work started to take over me but with the fact that there never existed any piece of code before going through a test did not let those thoughts take over me, and they seem to have evaporated.
+At one such moment, I was looking at a tomb over at the distance when dreadful thoughts started to creep back in!
+Thoughts of possible errors in the app!
+But, I put all of that to rest as I’d let the tests do their magic now.
-The sightseeing was pleasant with nothing in the back of my mind.
+Now, with my mind at ease and feeling a sense of achievement, the sights all around seemed a bit more pleasant!